 Payment Plan: Flex (pay per aligner), Unlimited (pay one flat rate for five years of aligners + one set of retainers), Limited 6, and Limited 12 (pay one flat rate for aligners + one set of retainers)

-Clear aligners have been around for more than 20 years.
+Clear aligner treatment has been around for more than 20 years.
 With advancements in 3D modeling, video conferencing, and digital cameras, creating an at-home clear aligner treatment plan is safe and effective.

 If you are looking for a quicker, virtually invisible, and more comfortable alternative to traditional braces, clear aligners are the ideal option.
 Unlike braces, it is easier to brush and floss and maintain better oral hygiene.
 You are less likely to develop cavities and can eat more comfortably.
 Remember, you must wear them for up to 22 hours per day for them to be effective.